 - Some users report splintering around the edge of the knife slots after a few months.

 - Higher than average pricing.

-If you’re a regular reader of Whisk and Mix, you may already know what a big fan I am of the Wustof brand.
 Their premium knife set recently featured prominently in my guide to the best stainless steel knife sets, and while that one did come with its own gorgeous knife block, if you’d prefer to keep your Wusthof knives out of sight, then the Wushthof In-Drawer Tray Knife Storage may be the perfect option.

 The seven slots are designed specifically for the brand’s own knives, with room for 3 x 10″ blades and 4 x 6″ blades as per the brand’s standard dimensions.
 That said, it still works well with many other brands, providing the same stability, attractive design, and easy access regardless of which knives you buy.

 - Designed to fit most standard kitchen drawer sizes

 - It doesn’t have room for a knife sharpener